samuelpeh098/peh-xing-zan-react-google-map-test/README.md

 ### Set Up

-Add a .end.local file in your root directory and paste your GOOGLE MAP API KEY
+Add a .env.local file in your root directory and paste your GOOGLE MAP API KEY

 ```
 NEXT_PUBLIC_GOOGLE_MAPS_API_KEY="<Your Google Map API Key>"